Vice president: Hierarchy of vice presidents

 This comparison is not strictly correct, as director is a legal term, meaning someone registered with the relevant country's company registrar (or simply named in the legal documents, for countries not having company registration) as having managerial control of the company, and having legal responsibility for its operation, whilst a vice president does not.
 In either case the responsibilities may be overall to the company, a region (US, EMEA, CEE...), business unit or function such as sales, marketing, IT etc.

+The Chief Executive Officer generally ranks above the President, although not all companies have both as discrete positions.
+In many instances these ranks are combined (President & CEO), functioning as a single office.

 In financial services companies

 In financial companies, a "vice president" is usually a seniority rank that denotes higher responsibility, though such may not be leadership.
 The title does not denote a leadership position within the company, but often a role relatively junior to the executive board.
 Financial services companies have multiple vice presidents, possibly because the title is a form of delayering when an employee can not be moved higher in the organization but still deserves recognition.
 In most cases, the title merely implies that someone is in a medium-seniority individual contributor role.
-Larger financial institutions have thousands of employees with the title "Vice President".
+Larger financial institutions have thousands of employees with the title "vice president".